 A single F-test produces a single F-value.
 However, imagine we perform the following process.

 First, let’s assume that the null hypothesis is true for the population.
 At the population level, all four group means are equal.
 Now, we repeat our study many times by drawing many random samples from this population using the same one-way ANOVA design (four groups with 10 samples per group).
 Next, we perform one-way ANOVA on all of the samples and plot the distribution of the F-values.
 This distribution is known as a sampling distribution, which is a type of probability distribution.

 If we follow this procedure, we produce a graph that displays the distribution of F-values for a population where the null hypothesis is true.
 We use sampling distributions to calculate probabilities for how unlikely our sample statistic is if the null hypothesis is true.
 F-tests use the F-distribution.

 Fortunately, we don’t need to go to the trouble of collecting numerous random samples to create this graph!
 Statisticians understand the properties of F-distributions so we can estimate the sampling distribution using the F-distribution and the details of our one-way ANOVA design.

 Our goal is to evaluate whether our sample F-value is so rare that it justifies rejecting the null hypothesis for the entire population.
-We’ll calculate the probability of obtaining an F-value that is at least as high as the value that our study obtained (3.3).
+We’ll calculate the probability of obtaining an F-value that is at least as high as our study’s value (3.30).

 This probability has a name—the P value!
 A low probability indicates that our sample data are unlikely when the null hypothesis is true.